apid/apidGatewayDeploy/README.md

 Command line options:

-* -manifest <file path>
+* -bundleFile <file path> -configFile <file path>

-If you use the `-manifest` option, the server will start using a clean database that contains only the deployment manifest specified.
+If you use the `-bundleFile` option, the server will start using a clean database that contains only the deployment manifest specified.

 Once the process is running, you should be able to manually give the plugin's API a whirl...

-    curl -i localhost:9000/deployments/current
+    curl -i localhost:9000/deployments/
-    curl -i -X POST localhost:9000/deployments/entityId -d '{ "status": "SUCCESS" }'
+    curl -i -X POST localhost:9000/deployments -d '{ ... }'

 The following may be interesting env vars for configuration: